Furnyr/Dissonity/local-automation/README.md

 ### 0. 🎮 Prepare a Unity project

+### Unity version

+While Dissonity supports Unity 2021.3 and later, please use the latest Unity version to develop new features.
+If you need to use older versions, be careful with `.meta` files and make sure you don't accidentally introduce obsolete APIs into the package.

+### New project

-Create a Unity project using Unity 2021.3 or later.
-Then, create a folder named `LocalDissonity` in your `Assets`.
+Create a new Unity project, then, create a folder named `LocalDissonity` in your `Assets`.

 You can additionally right click your assets and select `Create > Dissonity > Development > Dev Dialogs Asset` to access C# local development utilities.

-### 1. ⚒️ Install dependencies
+### 1. ⚒️ Install script dependencies

 Run `pnpm i` to install dependencies.